Last Updated on March 17, 2026 by Lauren Belzer Sanford

 This marked the kick-off to our honeymoon, our post-wedding wind-down — a time to slow our pace, reflect on the magic that had just happened, and soak in a little more of this part of southern Italy before heading to the next destination.

-Arriving at the Masseria
+Arriving at Masseria Santo Scalone

 We left Masseria Grieco after saying goodbye to our guests and took a short 15-ish-minute drive to Masseria Santo Scalone.
 From the moment we stepped through the gates, we knew we’d made the right choice.